luxfi/node/README.md

 cd avalanchego
 ```

-This will clone and checkout to `master` branch.
+This will clone and checkout the `master` branch.

-#### Building the Avalanche Executable
+#### Building AvalancheGo

-Build Avalanche by running the build script:
+Build AvalancheGo by running the build script:

 ```sh
 ./scripts/build.sh
 ```

-The output of the script will be the Avalanche binary named `avalanchego`.
-It is located in the build directory:
+The `avalanchego` binary is now in the `build` directory.
+To run:

 ```sh
 ./build/avalanchego